 After you’ve washed your hair, make sure to put as much care into the way you brush it as you put into the products you use to care for it.
 While wet hair seems more manageable than dry hair, it’s not a good idea to brush through it.
 So, think twice before yanking a regular old brush through your strands—instead, pick up a brush designed specifically for wet hair to reduce the possibility of breakage.

 Give your pretty red hair a break!
 Instead of using blow-dryers, flat irons, and curling wands to style your strands, air dry it instead.
-Your natural texture coupled with your gorgeous hue is a pairing that can’t be beat!
-Apply the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray to damp hair, braid, and allow your hair to air dry.
+Your natural texture, coupled with your gorgeous hue, is a pairing that can’t be beat!
+Apply a texture spray on damp hair, braid, and allow your hair to air dry.
 Once your strands are dried, remove your braid to reveal effortless waves.
 So pretty!

-It’s inevitable: Eventually, your red hair color will fade.
+It’s inevitable: Eventually, you’ll be stuck with faded red hair.
 But that’s not necessarily a bad thing!
 If you don’t feel like touching up your roots, lived-in roots are totally of the moment, so go ahead and rock them proudly.

 Ready to start anew?
 Call up your salon to book your next appointment or buy a box of your favorite hair dye to color your mane at home.
 Since red hair can fade quickly, it’s a good idea to make your next hair color appointment in advance or keep an extra box of your go-to at-home hair color on hand.